 As an added bonus, CoFertility users can score 10% off Mosie Baby products when they click our link below and use code 10COFERTILITY.
 Happy inseminating!

 Which one is more likely to get me pregnant?

 At-home insemination is more convenient and private, plus you don’t have to involve your insurance company and the cost (for the kit) is minimal.
 But according to Dr. Trolice, if you’re considering the success rates of the two procedures, you’ll definitely want to stick with in-office IUI.

 Essentially, washed sperm used for an in-office IUI places the best, fastest sperm directly into the uterus—much farther up than standard vaginal insemination.
 Overall, the American Pregnancy Association claims success rates for IUI can be as high as 20%, but take this with a grain of salt: this percentage totally depends on why you’re doing IUI in the first place, as well as the protocol of meds leading up to the procedure.

 Spell it out for me one more time.

-Theoretically, if you personally know a midwife (or some other medical practitioner) who has access to a speculum AND you’ve purchased pre-washed sperm from a sperm bank, then you could do an IUI in your living room—but that’s a lot of conditions to meet, so it’s honestly just not worth the risk.
+Theoretically, if you personally know a midwife (or some other medical practitioner) who has access to a speculum AND you’ve purchased pre-washed sperm from a sperm bank, then you could do an IUI in your living room—but that’s a lot of conditions to meet, so it might just be easier to do IUI at a fertility clinic.
 If you’re okay with the lower odds of pregnancy, a plain ol’ “turkey baster” ICI is way easier and less dangerous to do at home.
 Leave the IUIs to the professionals, please.